Who are the NASA astronauts who have been stuck in space for nine months?

 Their unexpected extended stay aboard the International Space Station (ISS) began with a seemingly routine test flight of Boeing's Starliner capsule last June.

-Now, after a dramatic turn of events, their return to Earth is finally on the horizon.
+Now, after a dramatic turn of events, their return to Earth is finally happening.

 Initially, Wilmore and Williams were tasked with a short mission to evaluate the Starliner's capabilities.
 However, technical issues forced the capsule to return to Earth without them, leaving the astronauts in orbit with no immediate way home.